slowernews/wisdom-tldr/chapters/introduction.md

 > *"The meaning of life is to find your gift.
 The purpose of life is to give it away."
 -- Pablo Picasso*

 > *"You are given the gift of life in order to discover what your gift «in» life is.
 You will complete your mission when you figure out what your mission is.
 This is not a paradox.
-This is the way."
+This is the way." (...)
+"That thing that made you weird as a kid could you make great as an adult — if you don’t lose it."
 -- Kevin Kelly*

 > *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"